GSri30/SOB-Challenge/README.md

 ### Further optimisations
 - Though it could have been possible to obtain a better fees just by using a naive algorithm (sort by fees/weight), but it only gives better results for the current given input.
 And there are many counter cases that are possible, where it could fail. (even for much smaller inputs).
 Therefore I have proceeded with the optimised algorithm itself, though it doesn't provide better results for the given input.
-But with a higher computational power laptop,the algo to return the best possible results (independent of input, which is not the case while using a navie approach).
+But with a higher computational power laptop,the algo will return the best possible results (independent of input, which is not the case while using a navie approach).
 Hence there is always some tradeoff.